fineshopdesign/cf-wasm/README.md

 # Cloudflare WASM Modules

-A collection of wasm packages those works on Cloudflare workers.
+A collection of WASM packages those work on Cloudflare Workers.

 ## Packages